When Data Isn’t Enough: How Emotion and Intuition Play a Role in Leadership Decisions

 by Sean Foster | October 30, 2025 | Business Coaching

 Most business leaders are trained to trust data.
 Numbers are clean, logical, and measurable.
-But anyone who's led a business through complexity knows that data can only take you so far.
+But anyone who's led a business knows that data can only take you so far.
+Often the true answer lies ‘in between’ those numbers in the spreadsheet.

 There are moments when the numbers line up, but something still feels off.
 Or when logic says one thing, but your gut says another.
-That’s not weakness—it’s leadership maturity.
+That’s not a weakness.
+Rather, it’s likely an indication of your experience and you being open to your developing intuition.
+Developing your leadership skills is much the same.

 Why Over-Relying on Data Can Limit Your Leadership